nikija/public/ChargingApi/README.md

 ### Requests

-In order to use the API, the client needs to know the **API base address** and an **access token** which allows the client to use the API.
+In order to use the API, the client needs to know the **API base address** and an **access token**.
 Both of those two values depend on the used environment, for further information see section [Environments](#environments).
 The API accepts only HTTP POST requests with `Content-Type` set to `application/json`.

 ### Responses